-12. It is recommended that the Assembly Health and Human Services Committee hold public hearings to investigate ways to overcome problems I agree wal caused by "deeming."
-"Deeming" creates economic barriers that discourage the planice, but there must or prevent persons with disabilities from marrying or cohabiting.
-At these hearings, representatives of the relevant state and federal agencies should be many particular built este any low ; particulary on the arts of Maptal dischulates explain what revisions in state or federal laws would be necessary to overcome the marriage/cohabitation barriers caused by "deeming."
+12. It is recommended that the Assembly Health and Human Services Committee hold public hearings to investigate ways to overcome problems caused by "deeming."
+"Deeming" creates economic barriers that discourage or prevent persons with disabilities from marrying or cohabiting.
+At these hearings, representatives of the relevant state and federal agencies should explain what revisions in state or federal laws would be necessary to overcome the marriage/cohabitation barriers caused by "deeming."
 Following the hearings, appropriate legislation should be introduced in both Congress and the state Legislature rectify the situation.
 As it now stands, fundamental rights such as the freedom to marry and the right to choose one's living companions are not available to many people with disabilities.